-

 Cross-listed: EUS

 Early modern artists, scientists, adventurers, and amateurs created a compelling visual record of the natural world.
-These artists and obseervers benefited from new technologies, including the microscope and telescope, and recording methods (printmaking).
-This course focuses primarily on images and environments from Germany, Austria, Belgium, and the Netherlands.
+These artists and observers benefited from new technologies, including the microscope and telescope, and recording methods (printmaking).
+This course focuses primarily on images and environments from Germany, Austria, Belgium, and the Netherlands. -

 Photography and Empire in the 19th Century, Art History 237